zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

 In Autonomous DB, the `ADMIN` user has all privileges, including the privileges required to administer Database Vault security policies.
 In some cases, you may wish to separate security administration, user administration, and database administration into different accounts.

-In Task1 you created two new users:
+In Task 1 you created two new users:
 - `DBV_OWNER`, this user has the `DV_OWNER` and `DV_ADMIN` roles and can configure database vault policies
 - `DBV_ACCTMGR`, this user has the `DV_ACCTMGR` role and can create users and change user passwords